Pengrey/AEV/Challenge/README.md

     Server->>User: Retrieve flag
 ```

-To solve the challenge automatically the player can use the found on the exploit folder as follows:
+To solve the challenge automatically the player can use the script found on the exploit folder as follows:
 ```bash
 python3 exploit.py
 ```